isomerpages/nlb-learning/_science/Teens/Content.md

 Source: [The Portal Paradox, Minute Physics](https://www.youtube.com/embed/B19nlhbA7-E)

-If you’d like to try your hand at a physics simulator, head to [My Physics Lab](https://www.myphysicslab.com/).
-This site offers 50 different simulations, where you’ll be able to edit the variables of the objects to get different results.
+<p>If you’d like to try your hand at a physics simulator, head to [My Physics Lab](https://www.myphysicslab.com/).
+This site offers 50 different simulations, where you’ll be able to edit the variables of the objects to get different results. </p>

-You can also download [Steampunk Puzzle](https://apps.apple.com/us/app/steampunk-puzzle-physics-game/id1211978586) [Physics Game]( https://play.google.com/store/apps/details?id=com.Revampsoft.Steampunk_Puzzle&hl=en_SG&gl=US), a free-to-play app where you aim to get a ball to its container using realistic physics laws.
+<p>You can also download [Steampunk Puzzle](https://apps.apple.com/us/app/steampunk-puzzle-physics-game/id1211978586) [Physics Game]( https://play.google.com/store/apps/details?id=com.Revampsoft.Steampunk_Puzzle&hl=en_SG&gl=US), a free-to-play app where you aim to get a ball to its container using realistic physics laws. </p>

-While taking a break from your console, why not get up to speed with these books on physics?
+<p>While taking a break from your console, why not get up to speed with these books on physics?</p>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>